 The Leica Digilux 3 and the Leica M8 are two digital cameras that were announced in September 2006.
-The Digilux 3 is a DSLR, while the M8 is a rangefinder-style mirrorless camera.
+The Digilux 3 is a DSLR, while the M8 is a rangefinder-focusing mirrorless camera.
 The cameras are based on a Four Thirds (Digilux 3) and an APS-H (M8) sensor.
 The Digilux 3 has a resolution of 7.4 megapixels, whereas the M8 provides 10.4 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica Digilux 3 and the Leica M8?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.